huykingsofm/hks_pylib/README.md

 *If you had your own virtual enviroment, you can ignore this step.*

 You should create a virtual enviroment to avoid conflicting with other applications on your machine when installing our module.
 The virtual enviroment should be installed with [Python 3.7.1](https://www.python.org/downloads/release/python-371/) (you can use other Python versions but we can't ensure that unexpected errors will not appear suddenly).
-I highly recommend you to use [Anaconda](https://www.anaconda.com/products/individual) because its utilities.
+I highly recommend you to use [Anaconda](https://www.anaconda.com/products/individual) because of its utilities.
 The command of creating virtual enviroment in Anaconda is:
 ```bash
 $ conda create -n your_venv_name python=3.7.1
 $ conda activate your_venv_name